List of Confederate units from Arkansas in the American Civil War: Confusing Communications

 Communications with the Confederate War Department also led to much confusion.
 When a new regiment was organized, state officials issued the next available number under its numbering scheme.
 Before a new unit obtained its final or Confederate designation, the regimental muster rolls and election returns had to be forwarded to the Confederate War Department which would assign the next available number, according to its numbering scheme.
 Given the great distance involved, even before Union forces established effective control of the Mississippi River, many duplications occurred.
 When a duplication was identified, the Confederate War Department would attempt to renumber a regiment to relieve the confusion, but often only confused the issue further.
 A good example of this type of duplication is the regiment organized by Dandridge McRea.
 McRea's unit was originally designated as the 3rd Arkansas Infantry Battalion, because it lacked the required number of companies to organize as a full regiment.
 By the time sufficient companies were added to bring the unit up to regimental strength, the unit was designated as the 21st Arkansas Infantry Regiment.
 However, Confederate authorities realized that they had also accepted Colonel Jordan E. Cravens regiment as the 21st Arkansas.
-To rectify the confusion, the Confederate War Department redesignated McRea's Regiment as the 15th Arkansas Infantry.
+To rectify the confusion, the Confederate War Department redesignated McRea's Regiment as the 15th Arkansas Infantry Regiment.
 Almost immediately, the Confederate War Department realized that it had just awarded this designation to Cleburne's former 1st Arkansas, so McRea's Regiment was redesignated as the 15th (Northwest) Arkansas Infantry Regiment.